The Civil War

 Inspiration

-Frank Wildhorn and Gregory Boyd had just put together the national tour of Jekyll And Hyde and The Alley Theatre, which had premiered the show prior to its Broadway run, was preparing to celebrate its 50th Anniversary.
-The team wanted to create a new piece to commemorate the event; Jack Murphy signed on to collaborate and The Civil War was created.
+Frank Wildhorn and Gregory Boyd had just put together the national tour of Jekyll & Hyde, and The Alley Theatre, which had premiered the show prior to its Broadway run, was preparing to celebrate its 50th Anniversary.
+The team wanted to create a new piece to commemorate the event; Jack Murphy signed on to collaborate, and The Civil War was created.

-With this new project, the team wanted to create a nontraditional 'thematic' musical event using a distinctively American voice with an emphasis on traditional story-telling.
-The Civil War is a musical event borrowing techniques from rock music, concert performance, oratorios and song-cycles.
+With this new project, the team wanted to create a nontraditional 'thematic' musical event, using a distinctively American voice with an emphasis on traditional storytelling.
+The Civil War is a musical event that borrows techniques from rock music, concert performance, oratorios and song cycles.
 The writers were inspired by the words of Walt Whitman, Frederick Douglass and Abraham Lincoln.
-They were also inspired by the life (as documented through letters, photographs, and journals) of Hannah Ropes, Mary Chestnut, Second Virginia Infantryman Henry Kyd Douglas, and Henry H. Pearson of the Sixth New Hampshire company.
+They were also inspired by the life (as documented through letters, photographs and journals) of Hannah Ropes, Mary Chestnut, Second Virginia Infantryman Henry Kyd Douglas and Henry H. Pearson of the Sixth New Hampshire company.

 Productions

-Prior to any formal stage production, The Civil War received a star-studded concept album in 1995 featured Hootie and the Blowfish, Blues Traveler, Travis Tritt, Betty Buckley, and many others.
+Prior to any formal stage production, The Civil War received a star-studded concept album in 1995, featuring Hootie and the Blowfish, Blues Traveler, Travis Tritt, Betty Buckley and many others.

-The Civil War premiered on Broadway April 22, 1999 at the St. James Theatre.
-It closed on June 13, 1999 after 61 performances.
-Following its closing, the musical toured the United States beginning January of 2000 in Ohio.
-The Civil War was also one of the musicals produced at the newly-renovated Ford's Theatre in Washington D.C.
-The production opened March 27, 2009 and closed May 24, 2009.
-Directed by Jeff Calhoun, the production was mounted as a re-conceived staged concert.
+The Civil War premiered on Broadway on April 22, 1999, at the St. James Theatre.
+It closed on June 13, 1999, after 61 performances.
+Following its closing, the musical toured the United States, beginning in January of 2000 in Ohio.
+The Civil War was also one of the musicals produced at the newly-renovated Ford's Theatre in Washington, D.C.
+The production opened on March 27, 2009, and closed on May 24, 2009.
+Directed by Jeff Calhoun, the production was mounted as a reconceived staged concert.

 Trivia